Prime Unit Identity

-We are going to assign prime identity as a standard model that attempts to stimulate a quantum field model called eQuantum for the four (4) known fundamental forces.
+We are going to assign prime identity as the Standard Model to stimulate a quantum field model called eQuantum for the four (4) known fundamental forces.

 Tip

-This section is referring to wiki page-0 of zone section-0 that is inherited from the zone section-0 by prime spin- and span- with the partitions as below.
+This section is referring to wiki page- of zone section-0 that is inherited from the zone section- by prime spin- and span- with the partitions as below.

 1. Addition Zones (0-18)